neurogym/neurogym/README.md

     def new_trial(self, **kwargs):
         """
         new_trial() is called when a trial ends to generate the next trial.
-        Here you have to set (at least):
+        Here you have to set:
+        The trial periods: fixation, stimulus...
+        Optionally, you can set:
-        1. The ground truth: the correct answer for the created trial.
+        The ground truth: the correct answer for the created trial.
-        2. The trial periods: fixation, stimulus...
         """

     def _step(self, action):